real-logic/simple-binary-encoding/csharp/README.md

 ========

-There is a [user guide](https://github.com/real-logic/simple-binary-encoding/wiki/Csharp-User-Guide) for people who wish to use the csharp generator.
+There is a [user guide](https://github.com/real-logic/simple-binary-encoding/wiki/Csharp-User-Guide) for people who wish to use the C# generator.
 This document is to assist developers working on the the SBE C# generator itself.

 Environment